conda-incubator/conda-store/docs/administration.md

 `CondaStoreServer.address` is the address for the server to bind to.
 The default is all IP addresses `0.0.0.0`.

-`CondaStoreServer.port` is the port for Conda-Store server to use.
+`CondaStoreServer.port` is the port for conda-store server to use.
 Default is `5000`.

 `CondaStoreServer.registry_external_url` is the external hostname and